 “They won’t come,” he said, tightening his hand in her clothes, “Things won’t ever be just as they were.”

 “Maybe not,” Hermione said and made him lift his head, “But maybe, they could be better.”

-Draco searched her eyes, his silver eyes she had once thought so cold were molten with emotion, trembling and grey in sorrow.
-She stroked his sweat-slick hair back.
+Draco searched her eyes.
+His silver eyes, she had once thought so cold, were molten with emotion, trembling and grey with sorrow.
+She stroked his sweat-slick hair back from his face.

 “But you won’t know until you try.”

 In the morning, as she prepared to head to the public owlery, she found Draco with his owl, Alexander, on his arm and the invitation in his hand looking out the window.

 The Malfoy Manor was far, but not so far that the invitation wouldn’t arrive in proper time.
 With a sigh, he looked at Alexander.

 “Take this to mother,” he said, “And come straight back, Alexander.”

 He hooted and took the letter gingerly before flying off.